ClementGlr/game-of-life/README.md

 #### Rule of game of life

-Each dark cell is a living cell.
-Each white on is a dead one.
-Between each step the living and dead cell are updated following those rules :
+Each dark cell is a live cell.
+Each white is a dead one.
+Between each step the live and dead cells are updated following those rules :

 1. Any live cell with fewer than two live neighbours dies, as if caused by underpopulation.
 2. Any live cell with more than three live neighbours dies, as if by overcrowding.